 Unit testing involves testing individual components or functions in isolation.

-On Android, JUnit is commonly used for unit tests (often with the AndroidX Test framework or Kotlin’s built-in testing support).
+On Android, JUnit is the common choice for unit tests (often paired with the AndroidX Test framework or Kotlin’s built-in testing support).

 On iOS, XCTest is the framework for unit tests.